ADVRHumanoids/point_cloud2_filters/README.md

 -  `active`*(bool, default: true)* Activate the filter or not.
 -  `input_frame`*(str, default: "")* The input TF frame the data should be transformed into before processing
 -  `output_frame`*(str, default: "")* The output TF frame the data should be transformed into after processing
 -  `pub_cloud`*(bool, default: false)* Publish the cloud immediately after this filter.
-Note that this is a duplicate if the filter is the last in the chain
+Note that this is a duplicate if the filter is the last in the chain.
+Useful for debug purposes and it will publish even if `active` is *false*.
 -  `keep_organized`*(bool, default: true)* Keep the point cloud organized ([`pcl::FilterIndices<PointT>::setKeepOrganized	(bool keep_organized)`](https://pointclouds.org/documentation/classpcl_1_1_filter_indices.html#a21eb00357056c0cc432cd03afa84d08c)
 -  `negative`*(bool, default: false)* Set to true to return the data outside the min max limits
 -  `min_x`*(double, default: -1.0)* The minimum allowed x value a point will be considered from.
 Range: -1000.0 to 1000.0